objectivehtml/FlipClock/docs/examples/minute-counter-with-buttons/minute-counter-with-buttons.md

-<h1>Minute Counter with Start & Stop Buttons</h1>

-<p>This is an example of the MinuteCounter face that counts up 5 seconds and stops.</p>
+This is an example of the {@link Faces.MinuteCounter} that counts up 5 seconds and stops.

 <div class="clock mt-5 mb-3"></div>